-FORM 10-K/A (Amendment No. 1) ☑ ANNUAL REPORT r the fiscal year ended December 31, 20 SECURITIES EXCHANGE ACT OF 1934 ☐ TRANSITION REPOR OR SECTION 13 OR 15(d) OF TH TRANSITION PERIOD FROM Commission File Number 001-38693 IE SECURITIES EXCHANGE ACT O TO )F 1934 ene Therapeutic D.1 (State or oth nware er jurisdiction n or organization) 82-3562771 (I.R.S.
-Employer Identification No.) (Address d Avenue, South San Francisco, Ca of principal executive offices including phone number, including area codo zip code) Securitie es registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which regist tered Common Stock, Par Value \$0.
-001 Per Share ALLO The Nasdaq Stock Market LLO C 90 days.
-Yes ⊠ No □ Indicate by check mark whether the R (§232.405 of this chapter) during the Indicate by check mark whether the R Registrant has submitted e preceding 12 months (or Registrant is a large accel- electronically every Interactive Data File for such shorter period that the Registran erated filer, an accelerated filer, a non-acc nd (2) has been subject to such filing requirements required to be submitted pursuant to Rule 405 of I at was required to submit such files).
-Yes ⊠ No celerated filer, a smaller reporting company, or an company," and "emerging growth company" in R Regulation S-T Large accelerated filer ⊠ Accelerated filer Non-accelerated filer Small reporting company Emerging growth company Determination as of the filing of the orig inal Annual Report on Forn 10-K for the year ended December 31, 2022 (the "Original Form 10-K"). financial accounting standards provid Indicate by check mark whether the re financial reporting under Section 404 If securities are registered pursuant to correction of an error to previously is ed pursuant to Section 12 egistrant has filed a report (b) of the Sarbanes-Oxley Section 12(b) of the Act sued financial statements (a) of the Exchange Act. □ t on and attestation to its management's a y Act (15 U.S.C.
-7262(b)) by the register , indicate by check mark whether the fina . ⊠ assessment of the effectiveness of its internal control public accounting firm that prepared or issued in ancial statements of the registrant included in the far analysis of incentive-based compensation receives rol over its audit report. iling reflect the registrant's executive officers during Indicate by check mark whether the R The aggregate market value of the voregistrant's most recently completed registrant's common stock on June 30 the relevant recovery per tegistrant is a shell comp ting and non-voting com second fiscal quarter, as o 0, 2022 of \$11.40 per shar iod pursuant to § 240.10D-1(b). any (as defined in Rule 12b-2 of the Exclusion equity held by non-affiliates of the r nange Act).
-Yes □ No ⊠ egistrant as of June 30, 2022 (the last business day proximately \$1,009 million based on the closing prect Market. y of the Portions of the Registrant's Definitive Pro 24, 2023, are incorporated by reference in oxy Statement relating to RENCE rs, filed with the Securities and Exchange Commis ssion on April
+FORM 10-K ☑ ANNUAL REPORT PURSUAN (Mark One) WT TO SECTION 13 OR 15(d) OF THE SE For the fiscal year ended December 31, 2022 CURITIES EXCHANGE ACT OF 1934 OR ANT TO SECTION 13 OR 15(d) OF THE S FOR THE TRANSITION PERIOD FROM Commission File Number 001-38693 SECURITIES EXCHANGE ACT OF 1934 TO \mathbf{A} llogene Therapeutics, (Exact name of Registrant as specified in its Char Delaware - 82-3562771 (State or other jurisdiction of incorporation or organization n) (I.R.S.
+Employer Identification No.) • zast Grand Avenue, South San Francisco, Califo , 2101 (Address of principal executive offices including zip Registr ant's telephone number, including area code: (6 50) 457-2700 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.001 Per Sha re ALLO The Nasdaq Stock Market LLC Indicate by check mark whether the Registrant: (1) preceding 12 months (or for such shorter period tha 90 days.
+Yes ⊠ No □ Indicate by check mark whether the Registrant has (§232.405 of this chapter) during the preceding 12 Indicate by check mark whether the Registrant is a t the Registrant was required to file such reports), and (2 submitted electronically every Interactive Data File requirements (or for such shorter period that the Registrant was large accelerated filer, an accelerated filer, a non-acceler 15(d) of the Securities Exchange Act of 1934 during the has been subject to such filing requirements for the past red to be submitted pursuant to Rule 405 of Regulation S-T required to submit such files).
+Yes ⊠ No □ Large accelerated filer Accelerated filer Non-accelerated filer Small reporting company Emerging growth company financial accounting standards provided pursuant to Indicate by check mark whether the registrant has f financial reporting under Section 404(b) of the Sart Information Indicate Section 12(b) Indicate by check mark whether any of those error of Indicate Indicate Indicate Section 12(b) Indicate Indic Section 13(a) of the Exchange Act. iled a report on and attestation to its management's assessments-Oxley Act (15 U.S.C.
+7262(b)) by the registered poor of the Act, indicate by check mark whether the financial statements. transition period for complying with any new or revised The aggregate market value of the voting and non-vegistrant's most recently completed second fiscal of 2022 of \$11.40 per share, as reported by The Nasda shell company (as defined in Rule 12b-2 of the Exchang voting common equity held by non-affiliates of the regist parter) was approximately \$1,009 million based on the company. rant as of June 30, 2022 (the last business day of the losing price of the registrant's common stock on June 30, DOCUMENTS INCORPORATED BY REFEREN Portions of the Registrant's Definitive Proxy Statement Commission on or before May 1, 2023, are incorporate relating to the 2023 Annual Meeting of Stockholders, we do by reference into Part III of this Report. hich will be filed with the Securities and Exchange